Sessions & Cameras

 When publishing a production build, set the frameplay::sdk_mode::release

 parameter.
-This will ensure your Ad Spaces request real advertisements and analytics will be recorded on your Production Dashboard.
+This will ensure your Ad Spaces request real advertisements and analytics will be recorded on your Live Dashboard.

 # Global Texture Quality